richard-to/richard-to.github.io/programming/_posts/2025-02-09-jeopardy-live-part-1.md

       yield
 ```

-All this code is start the websocket connection and continuously yield audio response chunks from the API.
+All this code does is start the websocket connection and continuously yield audio response chunks from the API.

 We also store the websocket connection in a global dict to ensure each user has their own connection to the API.